 The 9-1-1 Copilot Becomes the Triage Interface

-AI in emergency communications is not only back-office automation.
-It is entering the intake layer where distress becomes a queue, a category, a transcript, a location, and a dispatchable event.
+Call AI in emergency communications back-office automation and you miss where it is actually landing: the intake layer, where distress becomes a queue, a category, a transcript, a location, and a dispatchable event.

 The First Interface